Bryanschauerte/react-redux-sample/README.md

 This is a code sample that was built on top of a redux minimal starter kit: https://github.com/catalin-luntraru/redux-minimal

+# Viewing the bundled site
+1. Download the public folder
+2. Open in the index.html file in your browser

 # Getting started

 1. Before you start working with redux-minimal, you first need to setup your environment.
 Make sure you have the following installed: